guilhermedr/project-formula1-databricks/README.md

 [ERGAST]: <http://ergast.com/mrd/>
 [Azure Databricks Spark Core for Data Engineers]: <https://www.udemy.com/course/azure-databricks-spark-core-for-data-engineers/>

-This is a full ELT (extract, load and transform) projetct and contains Formula 1 data distributed by [ERGAST].
+This is a fully ELT (extract, load and transform) projetct and contains Formula 1 data distributed by [ERGAST].
 This was a project developed in [Azure Databricks Spark Core for Data Engineers] course.
 The source data provides infos about races, drivers, constructors, results, etc.
 If you love f1 motor sport like me, you can try and find a lot of interesting data in your explore.I'd like to encourage you do take this and improve the code and the analysis.